lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 Modelica in the past (:cite:`Landin2014`, :cite:`Fritzson2003G`,
 :cite:`Pop2003`, :cite:`Pop2005`, and :cite:`Reisenbichler2006`).

-In particular, N. Landin did work with Modelon using JModelica to export XML for the purpose of model exchange :cite:`Landin2014` -- this is very similar to our use case.
+In particular, Landin :cite:`Landin2014` did work with Modelon using JModelica to export XML for the purpose of model exchange, which is similar to our use case.
 Unfortunately, this work deals only with "flattened" models -- Modelica models that have been instantiated with all of the hierarchy removed.
 For our use case, the hierarchy must be preserved so that the OpenStudio team can